anonutopia/anonutopians/anonwallet.md

 - [ ] apply for tag afterwards / update badges on anote balance change
 - [ ] teasers - apply for citizenship notification
 - [ ] teasers - profit page - call new founders
-- [ ] sign in logo - link to homepage
 - [ ] decrease anote holding limits according to the price
 - [ ] free citizenship - based on anotes